openalloc/SwiftTabler/README.md

 ## Column Sorting

-Column sorting is available through `tablerSort` view function.
+Column sorting is available through the `tablerSort` view function.

-The example below show how the header items can support sort.
+The examples below show how the header items can support sort.

-The `columnTitle` is a convenience function that displays header name along with an indicator showing the current sort, if any.
+`columnTitle` is a convenience function that displays header name along with an indicator showing the current sort state, if any.

-Caret images are used by default, but are configurable in `TablerConfig`.
+Caret images are used by default, but are configurable.

 ### Random Access Collection